Post Mortem | Murder in The Parking Garage

 But, you know, investigators, when they saw that cardboard cutout, they assumed, rightfully so, that that was Stephen Milner's room because then they open the drawers and they see he has this so-called shrine to Tanya with all the love notes and letters that he had kept.

-He even acknowledged in those notes and letters, you you know, I know you don't want me, there's no future here in this relationship, that you want this to be over, but he couldn't get over it.
+He even acknowledged in those notes and letters, you know, I know you don't want me, there's no future here in this relationship, that you want this to be over, but he couldn't get over it.

 So they felt that Stephen Milner seemed like the likely suspect based on all of that.

-But that said, They still had to make their case and they had to have solid proof to connect that this Stephen Milner, who had this stalking history and past, is the guy who was in the garage at the time when Kenny Fandrich was killed and to prove that he was the one who actually committed the murder.
+But that said, they still had to make their case and they had to have solid proof to connect that this Stephen Milner, who had this stalking history and past, is the guy who was in the garage at the time when Kenny Fandrich was killed and to prove that he was the one who actually committed the murder.

+That's the thing.
 You know, all that extra stuff that perhaps goes to motive, but you need some sort of solid evidence.

+So then what ultimately allowed investigators to build their case against Milner?
 Well, it really came down to, you know, the good detective work, as we talked about.

 And following the maroon minivan trail.

-And once they seized the car, investigators were able to analyze the data on the computer within the car.
+So Stephen Milner usually drove a white Toyota SUV, and once they seized the car, investigators were able to analyze the data on the computer within the car, and they noticed that he had been going to an Oregon City Home Depot.

 He had been there, in fact, on the day of the murder.